-This handmade squash blossom is the crown jewel in your turquoise collection.
+This handmade squash blossom is meant to be the next jewel in your turquoise collection.

 The naja is a crescent-shaped piece that is often worn alone as a pendant or as the center piece of a squash blossom necklace in Southwestern Indian jewelry.